moloxiao/shanblog/content/posts/six-actionable-steps-for-finding-a-job.md

 Assuming total time is limited, there are two time allocation models:
 1. Fixed job searching time with flexible preparation time, with the total time remaining fixed;
 2. Fixed preparation time with flexible job searching time, with the total time remaining fixed.

+Tips :
+1. **Complete the task within the allocated time**.
+Some tasks could potentially take an unlimited amount of time, but our time resources are limited.
+By setting a time limit, we focus on getting the job done rather than striving for perfection.

 ## 4. if one method of job searching isn't working, you need to switch it up